 So, what happened?

 The human brain is simply not capable of doing high quality work for 10 to 14 hours at a time.
+As noted in Forbes, this culture of overwork has well-known personal consequences.
+“Working more than 55 hours a week raises the risk of heart attack and stroke.
+People who work longer hours tend to be more anxious and depressed, and their sleep suffers.”
+And as for performance, research in the Harvard Business Review reported that people’s IQ actually drops 13 points when they’re in a state of tunnel-vision busyness!
 In fact, we know from brain research that we are at our highest cognitive abilities for relatively short periods of time and typically need small breaks or distractions after less than an hour or two of focused mental work to maintain our best output.
 We also know that our brains continue to problem solve AFTER we have stepped away from a given task or project.
 We often do much higher quality work if we work in short bursts, then come back to a task after an extended break—which can mean working on something else, reading for pleasure, meditating, taking a walk, or in many cases, sleeping a full night.
 A recent article in Scientific American noted that, “Americans and their brains are preoccupied with work much of the time.
 Throughout history people have intuited that such puritanical devotion to perpetual busyness does not in fact translate to greater productivity and is not particularly healthy.”
 The article also cites a growing body of research confirming that, “Downtime replenishes the brain’s stores of attention and motivation, encourages productivity and creativity, and is essential to both achieve our highest levels of performance and simply form stable memories in everyday life… Moments of respite may even be necessary to keep one’s moral compass in working order and maintain a sense of self.”

 Additionally, and this is really important, the notion of productively “multi-tasking” is also a myth.
-While we can do certain “autonomic” tasks at the same time (chew food and breathe) or rote tasks such as use a turn signal while changing lanes, our brains function as single processors.
+While we can do certain “autonomic” tasks at the same time (chew food and breathe) or rote tasks such as use a turn signal while talking, our brains function as single processors.
 We can engage in what appear to be multiple activities simultaneously, but for tasks that actually require cognition (thinking) what we are really doing is engaging in multiple separate activities in series, in extremely short periods of time (seconds), while doing all of them much less well than if we were dedicated to each task separately.
-We know from cognitive research that our ability to remember, solve problems, and think clearly are significantly compromised when we are “multi-tasking.”
+We know from cognitive research that our ability to remember, solve problems, control emotions, and think clearly are significantly compromised when we are “multi-tasking.”
+In fact, one recent study found that consistent “multi-media tasking” (engaging in multiple digital media sources at once) can actually decrease gray matter in key areas of the brain!

 Our attempts to engage in multiple activities simultaneously actually result in what Linda Stone has coined, “continuous partial attention.”
 Stone is unique in that she has played important R&D roles at both Microsoft and Apple.
 In short, her research concludes that not only does continuous partial attention result in degraded mental performance, it actually generates stress and interrupts “flow.”
 This is a big problem because we are at our most creative and at our highest levels of performance when our brains are so uniquely focused on a given task or activity that we are essentially not conscious of the outside world (or other competing tasks).

 Why do many contemporary organizations continue to demand behaviors that are counterproductive?
 In today’s organizational environments we have confused activity for productivity—and the more stress an organization is feeling, the more frenetic organizational activity tends to be.
 We have also seriously confused the value of quantity over quality.
 We see “down time” as anathema and we’ve all been powerfully socialized to avoid any appearance of not being busy.
-This is extremely unfortunate since, over time, the sustaining value of quality dwarfs that of quantity.
+This is not only unproductive, it’s actually damaging to problem solving, innovation, and motivation.
+Relatedly, it is likely that overt “time management,” is counterproductive.
+As organizational psychologist Adam Grant notes in the New York Times, a better solution might be “attention management,” which simply means “the art of focusing on getting things done for the right reasons, in the right places and at the right moments.”
+Since we can never actually be done with all of our work, we will be much better off if we get done what matters and do that well–in fewer hours overall.

-This is not only problematic in terms of job satisfaction and burn-out, it is actually dangerous within contemporary organizations because creativity comes from down time, not from filling every available moment with activity.
+So, back to the research at Microsoft.
+Working excessive hours is not only problematic in terms of job satisfaction and burn-out, it is actually dangerous within contemporary organizations because creativity comes from down time, not from filling every available moment with activity.
+Microsoft found that the core source of employee dissatisfaction was not long hours per se (although long hours did not result in better work), but hours dedicated to tasks that kept them from focus on meaningful problem solving.
 Our ability to break through intractable problems occurs when we have created space and time between evaluating the problem and solving the problem.
 This is the basis of the rise of concepts such as the four hour work week and other similar organizational insights.
+In fact, Tim Ferris notes in Tools of Titans, that what he calls “’deloading blocks’ must be scheduled and defended more strongly than your business commitments.
+The former can inform and strengthen the latter, but not vice versa.”
 Unstructured time also facilitates serendipity within organizations, which is essential for cross-fertilization of ideas and highly valuable, but “unplanned” creative breakthroughs.
 People simply do not experience breakthrough thinking while chained to a computer or churning through meetings for 12 straight hours.
 The same Scientific American article cited previously added that “Idleness is not just a vacation, an indulgence or a vice; it is as indispensable to the brain as vitamin D is to the body, and deprived of it we suffer a mental affliction as disfiguring as rickets.”
+What did Microsoft do?
+They encouraged employees to block time in their calendars for “independent concentration”–to treat that time with the same value as they do their managers’ requests and meetings in general.

 As I noted in another post on strategic leadership, what differentiates today’s organizations and leaders in a VUCA operating environment is the ability to navigate dynamic challenges in complex and ambiguous contexts, not how many hours you work or how many emails you can answer during a meeting or how closely you manage spending on a given budget line item.
 Success today is about identifying a purposely limited set of challenges and finding creative, high quality solutions to those few challenges or initiatives.
-Not so ironically, the same strategy supports work-life balance and real productivity rather that high levels of activity, much of which is ultimately irrelevant.
+In effect, we must know how to say, “no.” Not so ironically, the same strategy supports work-life balance and real productivity rather than high levels of activity, much of which is ultimately irrelevant.
 Organizational success in a VUCA environment is about agility and high quality execution on a limited number of critical initiatives; it’s not about mind numbing 12-hour days and quantity of activity.

 Millenials, despite their youth, have a remarkably intuitive understanding of “work-life balance” and quality vs. quantity.
 I suspect this comes largely from having observed their parents pursue a Faustian pact with employers that, in the end, often failed to deliver either professional reward or real financial security.
 As such, these same Millenials are creating “management challenges” in many organizations because they reject outright the notion of being “owned” by their employers, they want meaning in what they do, and they can’t be bought in the same ways that organizations have historically incentivized workers.
+As a 28 yr old quoted in a recent NY Times article noted, “That’s how millennials and Gen Z-ers are playing the game — it’s not about jumping up titles, but moving into better work environments, They’re like silent fighters, rewriting policy under the nose of the boomers.”
 It is quite possible that this generation will alter the nature of work and force employers to rethink what they expect from their employees.

 So, how do we deal with this irrational focus on activity vs. productivity, on quantity vs. quality?
 And how do we regain some sense of ownership of our own time and lives?